 Monday to Saturday: 7am – 3pm

-Palace of the Marqués de Dos Aguas: daring back to 1740, it boasts one of the most impressive Rococo facades you can imagine.
+Palace of the Marqués de Dos Aguas: dating back to 1740, it boasts one of the most impressive Rococo facades you can imagine.
 Even if you’re not a fan of the Rococo style, it’s worth stopping by and looking at the imposing alabaster statues and intricate carvings.

 Barrio del Carmen: the Carmen district takes its name from the Carmen convent and is one of the most charming areas in Valencia’s old city.
 It’s the perfect place to get lost in the winding alleys during the day and to experience Valencia nightlife.